jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grade 12
 H.S. | C.S.U. (b) | U.C. (b) | *Weighted Course

 AP English Literature and Composition engages students in the careful reading and critical analysis of texts with a focus on fictional literature.
-Through the close reading of selected and complex texts, students deepen their understanding of the way°Øs writers use language and literary devices to and provide meanings.
-As they read, students consider a work°Øs structure, style, character, language, tone, diction, syntax, figurative language and narrative strategies to develop themes and create certain effects.
+Through the close reading of selected and complex texts, students deepen their understanding of the way‚Äôs writers use language and literary devices to and provide meanings.
+As they read, students consider a work‚Äôs structure, style, character, language, tone, diction, syntax, figurative language and narrative strategies to develop themes and create certain effects.
 This course includes intensive study of representative works from various genres and periods, concentrating on works of recognized literary merit.
 Students will know a few works well.
-Students will read deliberately and thoroughly, taking time to understand a work°Øs complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
-In addition to considering a work°Øs literary artistry, students reflect on the social, political, psychological, philosophical and historical value it reflects and embodies.
+Students will read deliberately and thoroughly, taking time to understand a work‚Äôs complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
+In addition to considering a work‚Äôs literary artistry, students reflect on the social, political, psychological, philosophical and historical value it reflects and embodies.
 Careful attention to textual detail provides a foundation for interpretation, whatever critical perspectives are brought to bear on the literary works studied.

 Writing assignments focus on the critical analysis of literature, crafting a strong thesis, building a logical argument and achieving a sophistication in writing.
 Students enhance their understanding of the material and the writing tasks by participating in reviews, reflections and rewrite opportunities.
 Writing assessments include both formal and informal writing.
 Although critical analysis makes up the bulk of student writing for the course, well-constructed creative writing assignments help students see from the inside how literature is written.
-The goal of both types of writing assignments is to increase students°Ø ability to explain clearly, cogently, even elegantly, what they understand about literary works and why they interpret them as they do.
+The goal of both types of writing assignments is to increase students‚Äô ability to explain clearly, cogently, even elegantly, what they understand about literary works and why they interpret them as they do.
 To that end, writing instruction includes attention to developing and organizing ideas in clear coherent and persuasive language as well as building a solid line of reasoning using textual evidence.
 Throughout the course, emphasis is placed on helping students develop stylistic maturity.